 - In an odd subversion, Rei Asaka from Oniisama e... pulls this with a train, since she fell on its path while trying to recover a bouquet of roses that she was carrying as a gift to her date, Nanako.
 This only happens in the anime; in the original manga, she kills herself with a durg overdose.

-- Hanako-chan from Haunted Junction died like this, having been hit by a speeding car when she was running away from her rockstar boyfriend's Loony Fans.
+- Hanako-chan from Haunted Junction died like this, having been hit by a speeding car when she was running away from her rockstar boyfriend's Loony Fans, who were harrassing her.

 - Happens to Hayate in Magical Girl Lyrical Nanoha The Movie 2nd A's.
 In this case, she did look both ways and waited for the stop light to turn green for her.
 Unfortunately, the driver of the truck had fallen asleep on the wheel, only waking up when braking and swerving wouldn't have been enough to avoid her.
 Fortunately, this was the event that triggered her powers in the movie, leaving a confused truck driver to wonder where the crippled little girl he almost hit went.

 - Averted in Episode 1 of Kotoura-san.
 Haruka was able to save both Manabe's life and her own simply because her Telepathy allowed her to see an oncoming, careless delivery van driver that's running the red light at full speed.

 - The death of Leon's sister and partner Sophie in Kaleido Star was like this.
 In an attempt to get her and Leon disqualified from a very important circus contest, Yuri wrote a fake letter in which he asked Sophie for a meet-up that never took place.
 When she realised that she had been tricked and had few minutes to spare, Sophie tried to reach the stadium in time and crossed the streets without looking — and without seeing a truck that was coming her way.